-Join Aaron F. Ross for an in-depth discussion in this video Displaying the input or output mesh, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Displaying the input or output mesh, part of Learning Maya nCloth 2012.

 Let's go a bit deeper into the structure of nCloth.…nCloth is made out of two meshes, in fac; the input mesh, and the output mesh.…When you create an nCloth object, you'll only see the output mesh; you'll…see the end result of this simulation.
 That's what we have here with this simple tablecloth.…We can display the input mesh, which is the original object; the original…polygon mesh before the simulation.
 And to some extent, we can make limited…changes to that object.…I am going to go ahead and display the input mesh.…